Atlantic City Boat Show canceled, expected to return in 2022

 ATLANTIC CITY — There will be no Progressive Insurance Atlantic City Boat Show this year.

-The Thursday announcement was made several weeks after it was pushed back to April 7-11.
-The show, originally scheduled for February, was moved to April on Jan.
-23.
+The Thursday announcement was made several weeks after the show was pushed back to April 7-11 from its usual dates in February.

-The Atlantic City Convention Center, which host the event, is currently being used as one of six state mega vaccination sites.
+The Atlantic City Convention Center, which hosts the event, is currently being used as one of six state COVID-19 vaccination mega sites.

 DT5B4607.JPG